 These are real events that happen daily.
 You want to ensure that your backup and recovery solution is an immutable backup and recovery system, creating an immutable copy of your data.
 This ensures that there is an untouched—and untouchable—version of that data always recoverable and safe from any kind of disaster.

-The key difference between mutable and immutable backup is that data saved by an immutable backup solution can’t be tampered with, modified, or removed.
+The key difference between mutable and immutable backup is that data saved by an immutable backup solution can’t be tampered with or modified.